akankshalamba1/kickstarter-analysis/README.md

 Following are the steps to create a pivot table:

 - click "Insert" on the toolbar followed by selecting "PivotTable" on toolbar
-- A dialog box will apprear "PivotTable from table or range" it by default selects the whole table, choose "New Worksheet" and click "Ok"
+- A dialog box will appear "PivotTable from table or range" it by default selects the whole table, choose "New Worksheet" and click "Ok"

 ![Test Image](/Screenshot/pivot_table0.png)
 ---